LAKE CLARITY CREDITING PROGRAM

 Establishes the annual process Urban Implementers perform to 1) consistently estimate expected load reductions, 2) register or document the pollutant controls and conditions that are expected to result in the estimated load reductions, 3) inspect on-the-ground conditions to verify the conditions used to estimate load reductions are being maintained, and 4) declare the credits to demonstrate compliance with permits and agreements.Version 2.1 corrects typographical and grammatical errors found in Version 2.0.
 No policy changes were made.

-Comprehensive internet-based accounting system to track and manage Lake Clarity Crediting Program information.
+New and improved comprehensive internet-based accounting system to track and manage Lake Clarity Crediting Program information.

 Pollutant Load Reduction Model (PLRM) - Version 2.1